davidgilson/Hexagonal-Power-Bank/README.md

 	I never intended to release plans for this project.
 However, it was gratifying to receive all the positive attention on the various Facebook groups I posted to.
 So much so, that various people have ended up contributing to tweaks of the design (I apologize for not keeping a list of all your names).

 	So, here's a guide as a **THANK YOU** to everyone!

+	If you're wondering what the capacity of this unit is - well that depends on the type of cells you use!
+It's built for 21700 cells to get higher capacity cells, but I invite people to come and modify the design for 18650.
+Anyway, in my build, I used 5Ah cells configured in 3S6P.
+When full charged, that's 12.6V with 30Ah, which comes to **378Wh of energy**.
+Some people prefer to quote the nominal voltage, but I'm more interested in knowing how much energy I have when it's fully charged!
+Anyway, if you want the nominal stats, it's 10.5 V, multiplied by 30Ah, gives 315Wh.

 1. ## Bill of Materials (BOM)
 	To the best of my recollection, here's what you need to reproduce my build.